CuriousGeekyDude/VKModernRenderer/README.md

 - Install requests using pip: pip install requests

-- Run build.py found in root directory.
+- Run build.py found in the root directory.

 - Run the already present visual studio Renderer.sln and compile.
-Thats it.
-You can run the renderer now.
+That's it.

 # Features
 - Indirect rendering